sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

    - *show output formats*
    - *show running-config outputs*

+*Where there are command interactions (e.g. dependencies, ordering) that are not obvious, then please state some "best practices" for the configuration sequence(s).*
+*Also cover backward compatibility (if applicable).
+For instance, if existing commands are being changed, how is compatibility maintained?
+Any command deprecation?*

 *This content should go into the following sub-sections.*

 #### 3.6.2.1 Configuration Commands